Ravenstine/skillex/README.md

 Your device will then respond with "Congratulations!
 You've successuflly run your first skill with pills."

-If that's the response you get, then you're good to go.
+If that's what Alexa says back to you, then you're good to go.
 This is a pretty boring skill, though.
 Let's make something more interesting!

 ```yaml
 # pills/entrypoint.yml